SaminGroup/Dolezal-Surface-Calcs/README.md

 # Dolezal-Surface-Calcs

+** If you are here for the slab generator, that is generate-slab.py, scroll to the bottom for example

 Welcome!
 This directory provides the data files and post-processing scripts I developed for my surface calc paper.
 I have done my best to divide the scripts into an easy-to-follow order.